 Note: If your module code and custom code are already minified, Launch minifies it again.
 This second minification doesn't provide additional benefits, but it doesn't cause any harm and it makes Launch less complex and easier to maintain.

 Any embed codes provided in Launch point to the minified version of code, as seen in the file names, which follow the standard naming convention for minified files:

 If you want to see the unminified code, remove .min from the file name:

 If an extension developer provides minified code with their extension, Launch does not provide unminified code in the unminified build.
 Launch only provides what the extension developer delivers to Adobe.
-Similarly, if a Launch user puts minified code into a custom code box, that code is minified in unminified builds.
+Similarly, if a Launch user puts minified code into a custom code box, that code is still minified in unminified builds.
 Launch does not maxify anything.